JeffersonLab/clas-stringspinner/config/README.md

 This directory contains configuration files for setting Pythia parameters.

 > [!NOTE]
-> If you add a new file here, re-run `meson install` to install it so that `stringspinner` can find it.
+> If you add a new file here, re-run `meson install` to install it so that `clas-stringspinner` can find it.